Species Accumulation Curves

 properties of community data sets using different accumulator

 functions.
-The classic method is "random"
+The classic method is "random" which finds the mean

 SAC and its standard deviation from random permutations of the data,